Skip to main navigation Skip to main content

 The suspension period commences the day the written notice is given to the carer (the Child Protection Act 1999, section 140AE) and remains in force until the earliest of the following:

 If the suspension relates to an adult household member, and the delegated officer is satisfied that the person is no longer an adult household member, the delegated officer can decide to end the suspension period.
 (Refer to Suspension or cancellation due to an adult household member.)
-In this circumstance, provide the carer with written notice that the suspension has ended, using the ICMS Letter advising end of suspension, and:
+In this circumstance, also update the carer entity household tab in Unify, to remove the adult household member.
+Provide the carer with written notice tha the suspension has ended using the Letter advising end of suspension, and:

-- make sure the Change in carer circumstances form (advising of the person has ceased being an adult household member) is attached to the carer entity’s Monitor and support record in ICMS via the Documents/Comms sub-tab
+• make sure the Change in carer circumstances form (advising of the person has ceased being an adult household member) is saved in Unify

 Cancel a carer's certificate of approval